 Regional Local Government Homelessness and Social Housing Group Charter

-Thirteen Councils representing two million residents in Melbourne’s east and south east have joined together in a unified voice calling for urgent action for more social housing* to end homelessness.
+Thirteen councils representing 2 million residents in Melbourne’s east and southeast have joined in a unified voice calling for urgent action for more social housing* to end homelessness.

 They want more housing as the first step to address the often complex social and health needs of the region’s most vulnerable community members.